srinivas1991/mirai/extensions/mirai-jira/README.md

 #### Analyze an Issue
 1. Select an issue from the tree view
-2. Right-click and choose "Analyze with AI" or use the AI Tools panel
+2. Right-click and choose "Analyze with AI"
 3. The AI will provide insights on complexity, approach, and considerations

 #### Generate Code